 How does it work?

-In the past, we’ve sent up to 10 boxes (depending on the amount of donated supplies we receive) twice a year: in April before school starts and again in October before the holidays.
+In the past, we’ve sent up to 10 boxes (depending on the amount of donated supplies we receive) twice a year: in the Spring before school starts and again in October before the holidays.
 Many donors choose to send personal gifts to their students to include with these shipments.
 These donors are instructed to make sure they label their packages with their names and their student’s names.